rubencaro/bolt/README.md

     * * * * * /bin/bash -l -c 'nice /path/to/app/bolt_watchdog'

+`bolt_setup` will also create a `config/bolt.rb` file that will be loaded by Bolt once when it starts.
+There you want to put your initialization code for `stones`, for example.

 ## Running

 On every loop of the main dispatcher, Bolt will run